Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Algorithm Validation

-As an aside, we do caution against interpreting these results as direct forecasts for the proposed \textit{LiteBIRD} experiment (and/or some combination with additional experiments). \textit{LiteBIRD} will also obtain constraints on lower multipoles around the reionization peak in the $B$-mode power spectrum, which we have not considered here, increasing the sensitivity of any tensor-to-scalar ratio measurement.
+As an aside, we do caution against interpreting these results as direct forecasts for the proposed \textit{LiteBIRD} experiment (and/or some combination with additional experiments). \textit{LiteBIRD} will also obtain constraints on lower multipoles around the reionization peak in the $B$-mode power spectrum, which we have not considered here due to the sub-optimal pseudo-$C_\ell$ estimator used, increasing the sensitivity of any tensor-to-scalar ratio measurement.
 Further, for simplicity in this validation analysis we smoothed all channels to the $70\,\mathrm{arcmin}$ resolution of the lowest frequency \textit{LiteBIRD} channel.
 This is likely a somewhat pessimistic approach.
-However, it is beyond the scope of this work to study the impact of the lower resolution of the low frequency \textit{LiteBIRD} channels on the ability to recover the CMB power spectra at higher multipoles.
+However, it is beyond the scope of this work to study the impact of the low resolution of the low-frequency \textit{LiteBIRD} channels on the ability to recover the CMB power spectra at higher multipoles.
 We have also not considered the effect of mis-modelling foreground SEDs or the impact of experimental systematics, both of which would significantly complicate any $B$-mode measurements.

-For the discussion here, it was sufficient to consider these simple simulations to study the biases induced through assuming the complete pooling of spectral parameters during component separation.
+As discussed previously, given the frequency coverage considered here we already struggle to constrain spatial variations in foreground spectral parameters for these simple models.
+Fitting more complex models will require additional low and high-frequency data.
+We leave the impact of mis-modelling complex foreground SEDs to more detailed forecasting analyses, focusing here on validating the ability of Bayesian hierarchical modelling to reduce biases in recovered CMB estimates without inflating parameter uncertainties.
+It is worth noting that we consider the performance of the hierarchical model here for an experimental frequency coverage much broader than that of next-generation ground-based experiments such as the Simons Observatory \citep{2019JCAP...02..056A} and CMB-S4 \citep{2016arXiv161002743A}.
+Given the reduced frequency coverage of these experiments, fitting a full hierarchical model will be significantly more challenging, and will likely require a careful study of the prior choice for model hyper-parameters, and an exploration of model re-parametrizations.